diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420021818.png]]

-## Add the VPS as a gateway on Pfsense:
+## Add The VPS as a Gateway on Pfsense:

 Adding a gateway of the remove VPS IP on the WireGuard interface: